m-wojnar/reinforced-lib/docs/source/custom_agents.rst

 ``init`` and ``forward`` methods which are used to initialize the network and to perform a forward pass through the network.
 You can find more information about these functions in the :ref:`documentation <Utils>`.

-Our Python library also includes a pre-built :ref:`experience replay buffer <Experience Replay>`, which is commonly utilized in DRL agents.
+Our Python library also includes a pre-built :ref:`experience replay buffer <Experience replay>`, which is commonly utilized in DRL agents.
 The following code provides an illustrative example of how to use this utility:

 .. code-block:: python